Fan mail is flat out fantastic...

 *or*

-If you have your mom or dad's permission, you may email me!
+If you have a parent's permission, you may email Jennifer.

-If you're using snail mail, please remember to include a self-addressed stamped envelope for my reply.
+If you're using snail mail, please remember to include a self-addressed stamped envelope for her reply.